jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/3 Dunders.md

 >an object is hashable if it:
 >	- has a hash value that never changes over its life
 >	- is comparable to other objects, and
->	- shares the same has value   to as equal with objects it compares
+>	- shares the same hash  value   to as equal with objects it compares
 >
 >Immutable data types in python (imt, str, ...) are hashable.
 >Hashes are extremely useful in facilitating fast looups in: